 Justice Michael Kirby: That might be so, but I think another factor in Australia is what I would call the decline of religiosity.
 I believe that in the United States religious leaders and churches are still much more potent than they are in Australia.
-And they have tended to be something of an obstruction to a sensible approach to AIDS, given the few weapons that we have in the strategies that are available.
-And the churches in the United States, especially under a Republican president, Reagan and then Bush, have, I think, been an impediment to the kind of strategies that we've had in Australia.
+They have tended to be something of an obstruction to a sensible approach to AIDS, given the few weapons that we have in the strategies that are [presently] available.
+The churches in the United States, especially under a Republican president, Reagan and then Bush, have, I think, been an impediment to the kind of strategies that we've had in Australia.

-There's been something of a similar response in the Call to Australia Party to that which one has seen in the United States. resisting the candour in sexuality.
+There's been something of a similar response in the Call to Australia Party to that which one has seen in the United States: resisting the candour about sexuality.

-I have to say, and I emphasise out of a completely sincere view, that these are things that are destroying the beauty and simplicity of their vision of society.
-But we didn't have such potent forces ranged against the sort of strategy that was adopted. and I think that that is a very important feature in Australia's response.
+[emphasise [that these opinions are expressed] out of a completely sincere view.
+[They feel that] these are things that are destroying the beauty and simplicity of their vision of society.
+But we didn't have such potent forces ranged against the sort of strategy that was adopted.
+I think that that is a very important feature in Australia's response.

-You say it shows great maturity on the part of the elites.
-Well_they...
+you say it shows great maturity on the part of the elites.
+Well, they...

-Paniel Connell: I put it at as question.
+Daniel Connell: I put it at as question.

-by maturity on the part of the elites in Australia that I hesitate to acknowledge it.
-I think we were just very fortunate that there just happened to be in the position as Health Minister a person who had a genuine background in civil liberties, who in the long years of opposition had been a spokesman on civil liberties, who had a political science background and an appreciation of what could and what could not be done, who had a personality which was malleable in the sense that he was an approachable person and who adopted towards his portfolio generally, but on this issue in particular, a desire to rope in others and to get them to see it as a national issue.
+Justice Michael Kirby: Maybe it does.
+I'm so discouraged by maturity on the part of the elites in Australia that I hesitate to acknowledge it.
+I think we were just very fortunate that there just happened to be in the position as Health Minister a person who had a genuine background in civil liberties, who in the long years of opposition had been a spokesman on civil liberties.
+[A person] who had a political science background and an appreciation of what could and what could not be done.
+Who had a personality which was malleable in the sense that he was an approachable person and who adopted towards his portfolio generally, but on this issue in particular, a desire to rope in others and to get them to see it as a national issue.

-And then there were fortunately some people in the Opposition, including Dr Baume, Senator Baume, who had a authentic legitimacy himself as a medical man, who gave strength at the federal level to this approach, and that then started to gather in people on a bipartisan basis throughout the country.
+And then there were fortunately some people in the Opposition, including Dr Baume, Senator Baume, who had a authentic legitimacy himself as a medical man, who gave strength at the federal level to this approach.
+That then started to gather in people on a bipartisan basis throughout the country.
 It's true it could've all come unstuck.
-But I think even Bjelke-Petersen's Queensland came along to a large extent, and that was itself remarkable.
+But I think even Bjelke-Petersen's Queensland came along to a large extent.
+That was itself remarkable.
 So that it does command analysis.
 I hate to say that it was because of the maturity of our elites.